bahaidev/tei-conversion/README.md

 # Kitáb-i-Aqdas HTML/XHTML to TEI XML Converter

-This Node.js script converts "The Kitáb-i-Aqdas" from HTML or XHTML format to TEI P5 XML format.
+This Node.js script converts TEI documents (starting with *The Kitáb-i-Aqdas*) from HTML or XHTML format to TEI P5 XML format.

+See the result at <https://bahaidev.github.io/tei-conversion/kitab-i-aqdas.xml>.

 ## Overview